 The core legislation mandates that the maximum period for which a firm can be appointed auditor of a public interest entity is 10 years.
-Member states can choose to make this period shorter, or they can choose to allow extensions: to 20 years if a competitive tender is held at the 10 year point, or to 24 years in the case of a joint audit appointment.
-Transition arrangements vary depending on the length of time auditors have been incumbent.
-In 2017, the Audit Committee undertook a tendering exercise for the provision of audit services.
-As a result of this process, BDO LLP was retained as Auditor.
-BDO LLP first acted as Auditor for the year ended 31 December 2008 and this will be year 15 of their tenure.
-This year is the third year that Peter Smith has acted as audit engagement partner and rotation will take place before the year ended 31 December 2025.
+Member states can choose to make this period shorter, or they can choose to allow extensions: to 20 years if a competitive tender is held at the 10 year point.
+This is first year that Johnston Carmichael has acted as Auditor for the year ended 31 December 2023 and therefore the last year Johnston Carmichael can act as auditor before a mandatory tender process is required is 31 December 2032.
+This year is the first year that Bryan Shepka has acted as audit engagement partner.
+The Company can confirm that there are no contractual obligations that restrict the Company's choice of external auditor.
+The Audit and Risk Committee annually reviews and evaluates the standard and quality of service provided by the Auditor, as well as value for money in the provision of these services.